 Negative Interest Rates: Carry an Umbrella at All Times

 Yes, this sensationalistic headline is true.
 Negative interest rates are available in Denmark on adjustable-rate mortgages with durations under five years.
-So after paying some upfront fees, borrowers on these loans receive a check from the bank every month as a thank you payment.
+So after paying some upfront fees, borrowers on these loans effectively receive a thank you payment from the bank every month.

 How can this be?
 Why would lenders pay borrowers instead of charging them interest?
 To describe this upside-down world, the Mock Turtle in Alice’s Adventures in Wonderland would say “Well, I never heard it before but it sounds uncommon nonsense.”